hellohaptik/docs_haptik/docs/other/facebook.md

 - **callback_url** set it as `fb/business_name`.
 For example, `fb/mydemobusiness` _(assuming that the business name is mydemobusiness)_.
 Do note that whatever value we enter here has to be a _URL safe string_.

+- Enable the button on the _top right_ side to activate all of these deployment keys.

 ## Step 5: Setting up webhook on Facebook App: